soverenio/docs/docs/architecture/infrastructure-fit.md

 ![Interceptors, 1500Mbit, high RPS](../../img/architecture/interceptors-load-1500mbit-highrps.png "Interceptors, 1500Mbit, high RPS")

 So basically during the traffic burst Interceptors consume a lot while capturing the traffic, then their usage go back to the low levels.
+And under no circumstances they will go beyond the assigned `limits` — they rather will skip a portion of the traffic if deprived of resources.

 Keep in mind that Interceptors exist on every node as a `DaemonSet`.
 To understand the complete resource impact, multiply their `requests` (and `limits`) by the total number of nodes in the cluster.